Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Introduction

-Locality is also the strength and beauty of the Random Descent method.
-While Newman's lemma fails in a probabilistic setting, RD methods adapt well.
+\paragraph{Confluence is not enough.} Key to non-deterministic evaluation strategies is that, despite the fact that there are many ways of evaluating a term, \emph{all choices eventually yield the same result}.
+To this aim, confluence is not enough.
+The reduction of a term that has a normal form may still produce diverging computations, which yield \emph{no result } (think of $\beta$-reduction in usual $\lam$-calculus, reducing the term $(\lam x.z)(\Delta\Delta)$).
+What we really want for a non-deterministic evaluation strategy is that all reduction sequences from the same $\tm$ have \emph{the same behaviour}: if $\tm$ has a normal form, then \emph{all} reduction sequences from $\tm$ eventually reach it (uniform normalization); ideally, all should do so in the \emph{same number of steps}. {This latter property is known as Random Descent~\cite{Newman, Oostrom07,OostromT16}, and it is often guaranteed in the literature of $\lambda$-calculus via a diamond-like property.
+We will lift these notions to the probabilistic and asymptotic setting.}

-\paragraph*{Random Descent.} Newman's Random Descent (RD) \cite{Newman} is an ARS property which guarantees that normalization suffices to establish both termination and uniqueness of normal forms.
+\paragraph{Random Descent.} Newman's Random Descent (RD)~\cite{Newman} is an ARS property which guarantees that normalization suffices to establish both termination and uniqueness of normal forms.
 Precisely, if an ARS has random descent, paths to a normal form do not need to be unique, but they have \emph{unique length}.
-In its essence: \emph{if a normal form exists, all rewrite sequences lead to it, and all have the \emph{same length}\footnote{or, in Newman's original terminology: the end-form is reached by \emph{random descent} (whenever $x\red^k y$ and $x\red^n u$ with $u$ in normal form, all maximal reductions from $y$ have length $n-k$ and end in $u$).}}.
+In its essence: \emph{if a normal form exists, all rewrite sequences lead to it, and all have the \emph{same length}\footnote{Or, in Newman's original terminology: the end-form is reached by \emph{random descent} (whenever $x\red^k y$ and $x\red^n u$ with $u$ in normal form, all maximal reductions from $y$ have length $n-k$ and end in $u$).}}.
 While only few systems directly verify it, RD is a powerful ARS tool; a {typical use} in the literature is to prove that \emph{a strategy} has RD, to conclude that it is \emph{normalizing}.
-A well-known property which implies RD is a form of diamond:``$\leftarrow\cdot \rightarrow ~\subseteq~ (\rightarrow \cdot \leftarrow) ~\cup ~="$.
+A well-known property which implies RD is a form of diamond: $\leftarrow\cdot \rightarrow ~\subseteq~ (\rightarrow \cdot \leftarrow) ~\cup ~=$.

-In \cite{Oostrom07} Von Oostrom defines a characterization of RD by means of a \emph{local} property and proposes RD as a uniform method to (locally) compare strategies for normalization and minimality (resp. perpetuality and maximality). \cite{OostromT16} extends the method and abstracts the notion of length into a notion of measure.
-In Sec.~\ref{sec:RD_pars} and \ref{sec:comparing_pars} we develop similar methods in a \emph{probabilistic} setting.
-The analogous of \emph{length}, is the \emph{expected number of steps} (Sec.~\ref{sec:meantime}).
+Von Oostrom~\cite{Oostrom07} has defined a characterization of RD by means of a \emph{local} property, proposing RD as a uniform method to (locally) compare strategies for normalization and minimality (resp.\ perpetuality and maximality).
+Such a method has then been extended in~\cite{OostromT16}, where the notion of length is abstracted into a notion of measure.
+In Section~\ref{sec:RD_pars} and~\ref{sec:comparing_pars} we develop similar methods in a \emph{probabilistic} setting.
+The probabilistic analogous of \emph{length}, is the \emph{expected number of steps} (Section~\ref{sec:meantime}).

+\paragraph{Weak Call-by-Value $\lambda$-calculus (and its probabilistic counter-part).} A notable example of system which satisfies Random Descent is Call-by-Value (CbV) $\lambda$-calculus endowed with weak evaluation.